kyma-project/kyma/docs/kyma/docs/04-04-gke-installation.md

 type: Installation
 ---

 This Installation guide shows developers how to quickly deploy Kyma on a [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE) cluster.
-Kyma installs on a cluster using a proprietary installer based on a Kubernetes operator.
+Kyma is installed on a cluster using a proprietary installer based on a Kubernetes operator.
 By default, Kyma is installed on a GKE cluster with a wildcard DNS provided by [xip.io](http://xip.io).
 Alternatively, you can provide your own domain for the cluster.

 ## Prerequisites